 \section{Calibration in ABMs}

 Agent-Based Models (ABMs) are computational models in which individuals, or agents, are represented as unique and autonomous entities that interact with one another and with exogenous environments \parencite{railsbackAgentbasedIndividualbasedModeling2019}.
 ABMs are powerful tools for exploring complex systems and can illuminate subjects such as regulation, investment, and banking activities where agents pursue specific goals.
-The three fundamental components of an ABM are the agents, the topology, and the environment.
+The three fundamental components of an ABM are the agents, the topology (or interaction dynamics), and the environment.
 Agents are typically distinct in their characteristics and act independently, reflecting heterogeneity and autonomy.
 The topology specifies how agents are connected and interact, shaping the flow of information and influence within the system.
 Finally, the environment provides the external context in which agents operate.
-The overall behavior of the system emerges from the accumulative effects of individual agents and their interactions, often revealing dynamics that cannot be understood by analyzing agents in isolation.
-ABM calibration is a process used to refine and validate the ABM to approximate observed data as much as possible.
+The overall behavior of the system emerges from the cumulative effects of individual agents and their interactions, often revealing dynamics that cannot be understood by analyzing agents in isolation.

+In order to refine and validate the ABM to approximate observed data as much as possible, calibration is needed.
 Calibration involves adjusting various model parameters, such as agent attributes, decision-making rules, and environmental factors, to align the model's behavior with empirical data or expert knowledge.
 Calibration requires comparing model outputs to observed data to identify the parameter values that best replicate real-world dynamics.
-There are various strategies for ABM calibration, namely, approximate Bayesian computation\autocite{toniApproximateBayesianComputation2008, gozzi2022preliminary}, simulated minimum distance \autocite{platt2020comparison}, and surrogate models \autocite{lampertiAgentbasedModelCalibration2018, jalalBayCANNStreamliningBayesian2021, zhang2020validation}.
+There are various strategies for ABM calibration, including Approximate Bayesian Computation\autocite{toniApproximateBayesianComputation2008, gozzi2022preliminary}, simulated minimum distance \autocite{platt2020comparison}, and surrogate models \autocite{lampertiAgentbasedModelCalibration2018, jalalBayCANNStreamliningBayesian2021, zhang2020validation}.

-Approximate Bayesian Computation [ABC] avoids the need to compute the likelihood directly by comparing simulated model outputs with observed data using a distance metric, a great alternative when likelihood calculation is either computationally expensive or intractable.
-Using machine learning, \textcite{zhang2020validation} employs boosting to classify categorical data and enhance model generalization.
-Their method, CatBoost, modifies the gradient estimation in the classical algorithm, reducing the influence of estimation bias and improving performance.
-While such algorithms address predictive performance, recent developments in uncertainty quantification [UQ] \autocite{angioneUsingMachineLearning2022} provide complementary tools for calibrating and analyzing complex simulation models.